Position: Universal Time Series Foundation Models Rest on a Category Error: Conclusion

-\subsection{Conclusion}
+How do we practically achieve a minimal TTR?
+We suggest migrating from pure \textit{Multimodal Fusion} (forcing all data into one giant numerical tokenizer) toward \textbf{Conditional Control}.
+Conceptually, this paradigm admits a diverse variety of architectural implementations, but effectively relies on the explicit separation of perception from reasoning via three core interacting modules:

+\begin{enumerate}[noitemsep, topsep=0pt, leftmargin=*] \item \textbf{Perceiver (Encoder):} A dedicated encoder tasked with processing external, often unstructured contextual data to extract an actionable and formalized intervention signal $U_t$. \item \textbf{Controller (Reasoning Core):} A routing logic layer that determines the specific system regime based on the detected $U_t$.
+It acts as a heuristic switch to evaluate whether the intervention warrants overriding the default predictive solver with an alternative modeling path. \item \textbf{Solver (Actuator):} A dynamic predictor that executes the final forecast strictly conditional on the exogenous factor $U_t$.
+Its design must ensure adaptability to non-stationary structural shifts without invoking catastrophic inference latency. \end{enumerate}

+Detailed architectural instantiations and practical implementation methodologies of this conceptual framework—including concrete examples of exactly which frameworks fulfill each functional module across varying structural designs—are extensively explored in Appendix~\ref{sec:appendix_architecture}.
+The solver inherently bypasses the Autoregressive Blindness Bound: it no longer attempts to perfectly predict an external shock from a scalar history, but merely conditionally responds to the $U_t$ control signal.
+By acknowledging that algorithmic intervention-awareness supersedes blind monolithic parameters, we can build inherently robust, adaptive forecasting systems.

+\section{Conclusion}

 Time series is not a language.
-It is the heartbeat of physical and economic systems.
-It requires a stethoscope and a brain, not just a larger dictionary.
-The future of forecasting is not a bigger model; it is a smarter system.
+It represents the continuous generative dynamics of physical and socioeconomic systems.
+It requires conditionally responsive architectures, not just a massive static dictionary.
+The future of robust forecasting lies not simply in increasing model capacity, but in developing adaptable control systems capable of immediate recovery.